 Design your excel dashboard report

-If you are still using Excel 2003 or 2007, their default charts are not very attractive so I suggest you avoid them like the plague, but make sure to use acceptable formats.
-Excel 2010 and 2013 are a lot better but they still need some work.
-Keep this in mind, a chart is used to discover actionable patterns in the data and you should do your best to bring out most of it.
+If you are still using Excel 2003 or 2007, their default charts are not very attractive, so I suggest you avoid them like the plague but make sure to use acceptable formats.
+Excel 2010 and 2013 are a lot better, but they still need some work.
+Keep this in mind, a chart is used to discover actionable patterns in the data, and you should do your best to bring out most of it.
 This also means that you should remove all the jazzy, glittery stuff which adds no value to your excel dashboard.
-What you can do instead is create a hierarchy of focus and contextual data that is relevant, and create a form of basic interact if not much.
+Instead, you can create a hierarchy of focus and contextual data that is relevant and create a form of basic interaction, if not much.

-Storytelling which is pregnant with data is the best kind that there is.
+Storytelling which is pregnant with data, is the best kind that there is.
 With better access to data and better tools to make a point, we are able to recover a lot of data types.
 However, even though data is good, it is great, but you must not reveal all of it at once.
-When deciding how to make a excel dashboard, start by reviewing the purpose of the said dashboard.
-The goal shouldn’t be to overwhelm the audience with data, but to provide data in such a form so that it gives them the insight you want them to have.
-I think this is true for all data based projects.
+When deciding how to make an excel dashboard, start by reviewing the purpose of the said dashboard.
+The goal shouldn’t be to overwhelm the audience with data but to provide data in such a form so that it gives them the insight you want them to have.
+I think this is true for all data-based projects.